quicwg/base-drafts/draft-ietf-quic-transport.md

 Invalid packets that lack strong integrity protection, such as Initial, Retry, or Version Negotiation, MAY be discarded.
-An endpoint MUST generate a connection error if processing of the contents of these packets prior to discovering an error resulted in changes to the state of a connection that cannot be reverted.
+An endpoint MUST generate a connection error if processing the contents of these packets prior to discovering an error resulted in changes to connection state that cannot be reverted.